 The inquiry will begin in May before reporting its findings next year.

 The move will add to the pressure on Facebook and YouTube to stop their platforms being used to spread medical misinformation.

-Vaccine-related searches on social media have been shown to frequently return videos and articles describing vaccines as dangerous, with half of all parents with small children believed to have been exposed to negative information from so-called anti-vaxxers.
+Vaccine-related searches on social media have been shown to frequently return videos and articles describing vaccines as dangerous, with half of all parents with small children believed to have been from so-called anti-vaxxers.

 A Facebook spokesperson told ITV News that the platform recognised it needed to do more to combat the issue.